khalid-hussain/shaheen/chap22.md

 They had spent the last few days in extreme discomfort.
 The number of injured coming from the western front was increasing by the day.
-Apart from this fort, another fort that was a few miles away from this one, had also been prepared to treat the injured, therefore, Bashir Bin Hassan had to go there too once a day.
+Apart from this fort, another fort that was a few miles away from this one, had also been prepared to treat the injured, therefore, Bashir bin Hassan had to go there too once a day.
 Alarming news was being received everyday about the war.
 The mujahideen had pushed the enemy back several times but with every defeat the enemy was bringing fresh troops into the field.
 This was the first battle of the Frontier Falcon in which the number of the martyrs had reached to around one thousand.

-One day, early in the morning, a messenger coming from the battlefront and gave the good news to Bashir Bin Hassan that the mujhahideen are pursuing Ferdinand's armies after giving them a defeat.
+One day, early in the morning, a messenger coming from the battlefront and gave the good news to Bashir bin Hassan that the mujhahideen are pursuing Ferdinand's armies after giving them a defeat.
 Drums of victory were played in the fort.
 The ears of the people living in nearby settlements and military checkposts were familiar with the meaning of this beat and in reply to this they too began